 Contact the VP Academic at [email protected]

-The life of Regent College students extends far beyond the four walls of our own building into Vancouver and the wider University of British Columbia campus.
+Student life at Regent College extends far beyond the four walls of our own building, into the UBC campus and Vancouver.
 The role of the VP External is to help facilitate these missional aspects of student life.
-One of the key ways is by serving as a UBC AMS (Alma Mater Society) Representative.
+One of the key aspects of this role involves serving as a UBC AMS (Alma Mater Society) Representative.

 Contact the VP External at [email protected]

-The RCSA also works within the Regent campus to see what can be done to better aid the co-curricular side of student life at Regent, and this is the role of the VP Internal.
+The VP Internal works within the Regent community to see what can be done to better aid the co-curricular side of student life.
 By organizing celebratory events and coordinating with the Dean of Students office, the VP Internal hopes to make your life at Regent as healthy an experience as possible.

 Contact the VP Internal at [email protected]